 \subsection{Local currents in Quantum Hall systems: Numerical results}

 Let us now present a quantitative analysis of the local currents.
-For that purpose we consider, as an example, a graphene system modeled by a single-orbital nearest neighbor tight-binding Hamiltonian, namely \cite{CastroNeto2009}
+For that purpose we consider, as an example, a graphene system modeled by a single-orbital nearest-neighbor tight-binding Hamiltonian, namely \cite{CastroNeto2009}

-where $c_{i\sigma}^\dagger$($c_{i\sigma}^{}$) is the operator that creates (annihilates) an electron at the $i$th site of a honeycomb lattice with spin projection $\sigma$, $t_{ij}=te^{i\varphi_{ij}}$ where $t= 2.7$ eV and $\varphi_{ij}$ is the Peierls phase discussed in Sec.~\ref{sec:toymodel} that accounts for a constant magnetic field ${\bf B}=B\hat{\bf z}$, and $\left< \cdots \right>$ restricts the summation to nearest neighbors sites.
-This simple Hamiltonian is very successful in describing the low energy properties of monolayer graphene samples \cite{CastroNeto2009}.
+where $c_{i\sigma}^\dagger$($c_{i\sigma}^{}$) is the operator that creates (annihilates) an electron with spin projection $\sigma$ at the $i$th site of a honeycomb lattice, $t_{ij}=te^{i\varphi_{ij}}$ with $t= 2.7$ eV, $\varphi_{ij}$ is the Peierls phase discussed in Sec.~\ref{sec:toymodel} that accounts for a constant magnetic field ${\bf B}=B\hat{\bf z}$, and $\left< \cdots \right>$ restricts the summation to nearest neighbors sites.
+This simple Hamiltonian is very successful in describing the low-energy properties of monolayer graphene samples \cite{CastroNeto2009}.

 The transport properties are calculated using the multiterminal RGF method presented in Ref.~\cite{Lima2018}.
 The Hall bar has armchair (zigzag) edges along the horizontal (vertical) direction, which is about $900$ \AA ~($530$ \AA) long.
 As standard \cite{Lewenkopf2013}, we model the contacts by using pristine graphene nanoribbons in the absence of a magnetic field with high doping in order to mimic the large density of states of the metallic contacts used in experiments.
 We have checked that the leads are sufficiently wide to avoid edge-to-edge interface coupling.
 Our simple choice for the system-contact interface is justified by Ref.~\cite{Santos2019}, that by using different convenient gauges (see, for instance, Ref.~\cite{Cresti2021}) showed that the transport properties of graphene systems in the IQH regime are almost insensitive to the degree of smoothness of the system-contact interface.